bfoersterling/icscli/README.md

 #### Use Case

 - show upcoming events of an .ics file
-- insert events in your calendar
+- insert events in iCalendar file

 #### Installation